akeller/akeller.github.io/about.md

 #### Who are you?

-Currently I'm the Analytics & AI Community Manager.
+Currently I'm a developer advocate!

 Some kind of enterprise-y web developer/designer/UXer fighting for the end users.
 I love helping other developers develop their skills and I want everyone's lives to be more efficient through the help of technology.
 I know enough about security and architecture to ask the hard questions.
 I'm currently dabbling in AI (Machine Learning, Deep Learning) because it reminds me of my undergraduate research in distributed multi agent systems.
 Oh and because its awesome.